mendhak/trivy-template-output-to-sonarqube/README.md

                 --format template --template "@contrib/html.tpl" -o /output/report.html \
                 mendhak/http-https-echo:15
 ```
 A `report.html` appears in trivy-output.
+You can use this for comparison purposes.

-Now create a **custom Sonarqube JSON output**, using the custom.tpl as a template:
+### Create a custom Sonarqube JSON output

+This step will use the custom.tpl as a template:

 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock \